 Yes, for some people, and no, for others.
-Graduate Record of Examination (GRE) test scores are recommended but not required for applicants to the M.A. program who have a GPA of 3.0 or higher at the institution at which they earned their bachelor's degree.
-Official reports of Graduate Record of Examination (GRE) test scores are required for applicants with a GPA below 3.0 at the institution at which they earned their bachelor's degree.
+Graduate Record of Examination (GRE) test scores are recommended but not required for applicants to the M.A. program.
+Applicants whose GPA is below 3.0 are encouraged to submit GRE scores to strengthen their applications, but again this is not required and will not automatically determine admission or denial.
 GRE scores are required for all applicants to the Ph.D. program.
 In cases where GRE scores are required, they may not be more than five years old.

 Where should I have GRE scores sent?
 Does the KSU Security Studies program have a code number for these tests?

 There is no code available for Security Studies.
 Please use the general Kansas State University code (6334) and indicate to us that your scores have been sent to K-State.